 St. Luke Lutheran Church is proud to be the home of the Paley Music festival in Richmond.
 Alexander Paley is a virtuoso pianist from Russia who performs several classical music concerts in our musically rich sanctuary each year.
 Concerts are free and open to the public.
 A free will offering is always accepted to help defray costs of each concert.
-For the year 2019 the Paley Music Festival will held on Friday, September 27 at 7:30, Saturday, September 28 at 7:30, and Sunday, September 29 at 3:00.
+His next concerts here in Richmond, with his wife, Pei-wen Chen, will be on January 9 and 10, 2020, both at 7:30pm.

 September 16 – 18, 2016

 Despite many other enticing concerts that weekend, the Paley Festival had excellent audiences for all three concerts September 16-18.
 Highlights of the concerts were the Arensky Piano Trio, the Brahms Horn Trio, and the Prokofiev Cello Sonata as well as the complete Vivaldi “Seasons” for 4-hand piano.
 Guest musicians were clarinetist Chuck West, Jay Ferree, French horn, and Daisuke Yamamoto, concertmaster of the Richmond Symphony.
 If you would like further information as it becomes available, please complete the form at the bottom of this page, or follow the Logo link to the Paley Festival website.